sethcottle/littlelink/README.md

 ![Themes](https://cdn.cottle.cloud/littlelink/themes.png)

-LittleLink has more than 18 company button styles you can use and we'll br throwing some more in soon.
+LittleLink has more than 18 company button styles you can use and we'll be throwing more in soon.
 You'll also find a light and dark theme ready to go.
 Not a fan of the colors?
 Update `skeleton-light.css` or `skeleton-dark.css` to the HEX values of your choosing.

  ![Performance](https://cdn.cottle.cloud/littlelink/performance.png)

-Using [Skeleton](http://getskeleton.com/) let us build something that loads quickly & doesn't have any of the unnecessary bloat you would get from using a large framework for requires simpicity.
+Using [Skeleton](http://getskeleton.com/) let us build something that loads quickly & doesn't have any of the unnecessary bloat you would get from using a large framework for requires simplicity.
 LittleLink scored a 99/100 in performance when tested with Lighthouse.

 ![Publish](https://cdn.cottle.cloud/littlelink/fork-edit-publish.png)